mit-ll-responsible-ai/hydra-zen/docs/_sources/tutorials/hierarchy.rst.txt

 .. note::

-   We can use :func:`hydra_zen.launch` to launch our app, instead of using our app's CLI.
+   We can use :func:`hydra_zen.launch` to launch our application, instead of using our application's CLI.
 The following command line expression

    .. code-block:: console